apple/swift-http-structured-headers/README.md

 4. Tokens. `StructuredFieldValues` models these as Swift's `String` type, where the range of characters is restricted.
 5. Strings. `StructuredFieldValues` models these as Swift's `String` type.
 6. Binary data. `StructuredFieldValues` models this as Foundation's `Data` type.
+7. Dates. `StructuredFieldValues` models these as Foundation's `Date` type.
+8. Display strings. `StructuredFieldValues` models these as the `DisplayString` type which it provides.

 For any Structured Header Field Value Item, the item may either be represented directly by the appropriate type, or by a Swift struct with two properties: `item` and `parameters`.
 This latter mode is how parameters on a given item may be captured.